 When someone contacts us because they're worried about a child, we might share any information they give us with other organisations like children's services or the police.
 This allows them to investigate and, if necessary, take the next steps to make sure a child is safe.

 A call handler will answer the phone and ask a few basic questions to help them understand your worries.
-They might give you answers to specific questions you have.
-If you’re worried about a child or need parenting advice, they’ll put you through to a helpline counsellor.
+They might also give you answers to any questions that you have.
+If you’re worried about a child or young person or need parenting advice, they’ll put you through to a child protection specialist.

-A helpline counsellor will listen to your concerns and ask you any questions they might have.
-This helps make sure they understand the information you’re sharing, assess the situation, offer advice and make decisions about the next steps to take.
+A child protection specialist will listen to your concerns and ask you any questions they might have.
+This helps to ensure they understand the information you’re sharing, assess the situation and make decisions about the next steps to take.

 Accessing information held about you